martin-ger/esp_wifi_repeater/README.md

 - set ip dhcp: configures dynamic IP address for the ESP in the uplink network, default
 - set netmask _netmask_: sets a static netmask for the uplink network
 - set gw _gw-addr_: sets a static gateway address in the uplink network
+- set bssid _xx:xx:xx:xx:xx:xx_: sets the specific BSSID of the uplink IP to connect to (default 00:00:00:00:00:00 which means any)
 - set [ap_mac|sta_mac] _xx:xx:xx:xx:xx:xx_: sets the MAC address of the STA and SOFTAP to a user defined value
 - scan: does a scan for APs
 - set ap_on [0|1]: selects, whether the soft-AP is disabled (ap_on=0) or enabled (ap_on=1, default)